Sramana Mitra: So your system recommends where to move the dollars to?

 Sramana Mitra: How do you sell this solution?
 What part of your organization is buying and how is the sales cycle?

-John Wallace: I smiled real quick because I think there are different types of CEOs.
+John Wallace: There are different types of CEOs.
 Some are operationally focused.
-In my case, I would call myself a selling CEO.
-Having a quota between undergraduate and graduate school was probably part of that but I love being in front of clients and have them open up.
+I would call myself a selling CEO.
+Having a quota between undergraduate and graduate school was probably part of that, but I love being in front of clients and have them open up.
 What happens over the years is that the dialog keeps getting higher and higher in the organization.
 Our dialog is a CMO level dialog.

 Sramana Mitra: Where do you start the sales cycle?